kubernetes/community/elections/steering/documentation/template/README.md

 <!-- While finalizing the dates in the schedule, ensure that:
-- The Steering Committee and candidate Q+A occurs at a public SC meeting (usually a Monday).
+- The Steering Committee and candidate Q+A occurs at a public SC meeting (usually a Wednesday).
 - Deadline to submit voter exception forms and request a replacement ballot is ~3 days before voting closes.
 - Private announcement of results to SC members is at least ~2 days before private announcement to all candidates.
-- The interval between private announcement to all candidates and the public announcement is 24-48 hours, ideally during a weekend.
+- The interval between private announcement to all candidates and the public announcement is 24-48 hours.
 -->

 | Date                    | Event                                                                 |